fgacenga/2019-10-02-usq/index.md

   <p>
     <a href="https://python.org">Python</a> is a popular language for
     research computing, and great for general-purpose programming as well.
-Participants will be supplied with access to a Virtual Machine for the workshop.
+Participants will be supplied with access to a VM for the workshop.
   </p>
 {% comment %}
     <p>